Hey there! π

 Screenshot of Aptakube setting resource requests on target scaled object.

-Let's take a step back for a minute to understand what's going on.
+Let's take a step back to understand what is going on.

-When you create a HPA to scale based on CPU/Memory averageUtilization, the HPA needs to know what's the current usage and the requested resources across all matching pods.
+When you create an HPA to scale based on CPU/Memory averageUtilization, the HPA needs to know the current usage and the requested resources across all matching pods.

-• Current Usage: This is collected by the metrics-server (or other metrics service like Prometheus) and made available via the Metrics API.
+- Current Usage: Collected by metrics-server (or another metrics service like Prometheus) and made available via the Metrics API.

-• Requested Resources: Sum of resources requests on each container in matching pod.
+- Requested Resources: Sum of the resource requests on each container in the matching pods.

-It's common to think that HPA uses resource limits to calculate the average utilization, but that's not the correct.
-HPA uses the resource requests instead of limits, which is what this error is trying to tell us.
+It is common to think that HPA uses resource limits to calculate the average utilization, but that is not correct.
+HPA uses resource requests instead of limits, which is what this error is telling you.

-In summary, there are missing resource requests on some or all containers in your pods.
-To fix this,find the target scaled object (Deployment, StatefulSet, etc) and set the resource requests to the containers that are missing them.
+In summary, some or all containers in your pods are missing resource requests.
+To fix this, find the target scaled object (Deployment, StatefulSet, etc.) and set the resource requests on the containers that are missing them.

 Screenshot of Aptakube showing HPA errors.

-Important: This requirement also applies to sidecars that may be automatically injected and not directly visible on the source YAML manifest.
-This is very common on service meshes like Linkerd and Istio.
-If you are using a service mesh, make sure that you add the resource requests to the sidecar containers too.
-This is often done by adding annotations to the target scale object, but check the corresponding documentation for your service mesh.
+Important: This requirement also applies to sidecars that may be automatically injected and are not directly visible in the source YAML manifest.
+This is very common with service meshes like Linkerd and Istio.
+If you are using a service mesh, make sure that you also add resource requests to the sidecar containers.
+This is often done by adding annotations to the target scale object β check the documentation for your specific service mesh.

-This one might be a bit more self explanatory than the previous ones, as well as not directly related to FailedGetResourceMetric, but I think it's still worth mentioning as well!
+This one is more self-explanatory than the previous cases and is not directly related to FailedGetResourceMetric, but it is worth mentioning.

-You may be seeing the following condition on your HPA and wondering why:
+You may see the following condition on your HPA:

 Screenshot of Aptakube showing a HPA with limited scaling due to max pods.